Have you ever sent a LinkedIn connection message, only to be met with deafening silence? We’ve all been there.

 Why I like this approach:

-- This approach creates an immediate sense of relevance.
-By mentioning a shared interest or connection, I've found it easier to establish a rapport.
+- It creates an immediate sense of relevance.
+By mentioning a shared interest or connection, I've found it easier to establish a rapport and actually create a personalized message.

 - Messages based on common ground tend to stick in people’s minds.
 It feels more like starting a conversation rather than just making a request.